MarikoIwata/csbin-tribute/README.md

 Finally, Codesmith and their co-founder, Will Sentance, are among my personal JS heroes.
 They are perhaps the single biggest reason why I have grown to love JS 😊

 On that sentimental note, enjoy :)

+### Instructions to run on your machine

+1. Make sure you have a decently recent version of node installed
+2. Get the code (clone/fork/download)
+3. Run `npm install`

+And you're hopefully good to go!